-images, with abdominal and pelvic region included, in all women who underwent MRI.
+For comparison with hybrid imaging, written reports of conventional imaging modalities (CT or MRI) were acquired.
+MRI examinations contained of T1 and T2 sequences, post-contrast and diffusion-weighted (DWI) images, with abdominal and pelvic region included, in all women who underwent magnetic resonance imaging.
 High resolution contrast enhanced CT images, with minimum one portal-venous phase acquisition included, were acquired from remaining patients.
 All conventional imaging results were also defined as positive or negative for recurrence, according to current interpretation guidelines.

-For calculation of conventional and hybrid imaging diagnostic performances final diagnosis (reference standard) was obtained pathohistologically (biopsy or surgery) when possible, while in other cases women were followed-up clinically and by imaging, for minimum six months, in order to confirm/refute diagnosis made by index (imaging) tests.
+For calculation of conventional and hybrid imaging diagnostic performances final diagnosis (reference standard) was obtained histopathologically (biopsy or surgery) when possible, while in other cases women were followed-up clinically and by imaging, for minimum six months, in order to confirm/refute diagnosis made by index (imaging) tests.